Jake Paul vs. Anthony Joshua betting promos and fight odds: Top picks at sportsbooks, how and where to bet

 Here's everything to know about the top sportsbook promo codes and betting apps available for Anthony Joshua vs. Jake Paul

 Jake Paul vs. Anthony Joshua is set for Friday at the Kaseya Center in Miami, as Paul faces the toughest opponent of his boxing career.
 The YouTuber-turned-boxer is 12-1 with seven knockouts, while Joshua is 28-4 with 25 knockouts and a former two-time heavyweight champion.
 However, Joshua was knocked out by Daniel Dubois in 2024.
-Joshua is down to a -1200 favorite in the Paul vs. Joshua odds, while Paul is a +700 longshot.
-Joshua is a -450 favorite for most punches landed, while Paul is +260.
+Joshua is down to a -1200 favorite in the Paul vs. Joshua odds (risk $1,200 to win $100), while Paul is a +800 longshot (risk $100 to win $800).
+Joshua is a -550 favorite for most punches landed, while Paul is +320.
 Paul vs. Joshua will stream on Netflix, and the latest Paul vs. Joshua rules call for eight rounds of three minutes each, with both fighters donning 10-ounce gloves.

 Bettors who want to utilize sportsbook promos at top betting sites for the Paul vs. Joshua fight can learn all about the available offers for new users, as well as a closer look at this fight.
 Here are the latest boxing odds for Joshua vs. Paul at DraftKings Sportsbook, where new users get $200 in bonus bets: